natdosan/cs188/README.md

 My original work for this course can be found in this repository, and my original reference notes can be found [here](https://purrfect-zinc-f80.notion.site/CS-188-Notes-0db1181094744173ac5efdce49d563d9?pvs=4).

+***For upholding academic integrity, do not use any solutions of the projects as your own.
+MOSS will be able to tell.***

 In this semester's offering, topics differed from previous offerings (30% of the material was focused on RL/ML/DL).
 Topics include:

 - Search                                      (Agents, State Spaces, Rationality, Graph, Tree, A*, Heuristics)